 Major maritime report launched as London International Shipping Week gets underway

-- Department for Transport, Department for Business, Innovation & Skills, HM Treasury, Ministry of Defence, Office of the Secretary of State for Wales, Maritime and Coastguard Agency, The Rt Hon Patrick McLoughlin MP, and Robert Goodwill MP
+- Department for Transport, Department for Business, Innovation & Skills, HM Treasury, Ministry of Defence, Office of the Secretary of State for Wales Maritime and Coastguard Agency, The Rt Hon Patrick McLoughlin, and Robert Goodwill

 - Part of:

 - Maritime growth study and Maritime sector

 Report champions UK maritime sector to deliver growth and jobs.

 A major report examining how to maximise Britain’s potential as a maritime nation is published today, (7 September 2015), marking the first day of London International Shipping Week 2015.